-Celebrate Martin Luther King, Jr. Day and his life by listening to King’s “I Have a Dream” speech and reading books that share more facts about Dr. King’s life and his work in Civil Rights.
+Celebrate Martin Luther King Jr. Day and his life by listening to King’s “I Have a Dream” speech and reading Martin Luther King Jr books that share more facts about Dr. King’s life and his work in Civil Rights.

 Do your kids know about Martin Luther King, Jr.?

-These books will not just introduce your readers to Dr. King but to his powerful legacy of equal rights for all individuals.
-Which we haven’t achieved so we must keep striving, learning, and loving each other so we can do better.
+These picture books will introduce your readers to Dr. King and share his powerful legacy of equal rights for all individuals.
+Which we haven’t achieved, so we must keep striving, learning, and loving each other so we can do better.

 The Story of Martin Luther King, Jr. by Johnny Ray Moore, illustrated by Amy Wummer